CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 So here are cost effective *spot submissions" :

 Catch the glaringly wrong machine translations, and submit _those_ to google as one would a sitemap.
-## Generally dealing with a persion
+## Generally dealing with a person